davidchung29/davidchung29/README.md

  <sub><sup>FYI, this project is not open source, and the codebase is unavailble to showcase.
 If you are a recruiter, reach out and I can explain the project and tech stack</sup></sub>

 ### Personal
 - **Yumi** - Social network for food where AI agents vibe-match your food taste with friends to unlock the perfect group meal, every time.
+Try it -> [yumi](https://findwithyumi.netlify.app/)
 - **Medicly** - AI-powered platform for physical therapy, connecting doctors to patients in 10 minutes. *Won CMUHacks 2025 Grand Prize!* Demo -> [medicly.dev](https://medicly.dev/)
 - **Mockly** - Web-based app using CV and fine-tuned LLM to evaluate behavioral interviews MVP -> [mockly.pro](http://mockly.pro/)